abigail-ds/abigail-ds/content/online-training/2020-04-02-online-training.md

 We have partnered up with [National Driver Training](https://www.nationaldrivertraining.com/).
 This partnership will allow our students to meet the classroom portion of Driver's Education .

-To sign up please complete an [application](https://abigailsdrivingschool.com/en/registration).
-An invoice will be sent to you.
-Upon receipt of payment and/or deposit you will be granted access.
+To sign up please register at  [Virginia Online Driver Education](https://dev.nationaldrivertraining.com/aff-landing.php?age=Teen&state=VA&affid=1081&pid=23).

 **Fee:** Online class only - $100